horstjens/internationalopenmagazine/content/blog/2015-09-07-zamspielen.md

 The gameplay can best be seen in [this video](https://youtu.be/UZ_5ol_kyL4) of a much shorter version of Line wobbler:
 <iframe width="640" height="360" src="https://www.youtube.com/embed/UZ_5ol_kyL4" frameborder="0" allowfullscreen></iframe>

-While the game is one-dimensional in it's nature, there is no limit of how to arrange the led-strip (spirals, parallel lines etc.) and i can imagine that line wobbler will become very popular as a game for chill out zones like in student dorms, hacker spaces or to be played while watching TV or doing nothing special while sitting on a couch.
+While the game is one-dimensional in it's nature, there is no limit of how to arrange the led-strip (spirals, parallel lines etc.) and I can imagine that line wobbler will become very popular as a game for chill out zones like in student dorms, hacker spaces or to be played while watching TV or doing nothing special while sitting on a couch.

 ## other games

 I sadly had not the time to check out the other games on display, but links can be found at the [zam spielen homepage](http://zamspielen.tumblr.com/):

  * [Chao Chao](http://chalochalogame.blogspot.nl/) always kept a 4-person couch busy and was displayed at the wall with a beamer.
-It looks like sperms(?) trying to run throug a rocky maze.
+It looks like sperms(?) trying to run through a rocky maze.
  * [Check in - knock out](http://www.lionadegames.com/portfolio/checkinknockout/#.Ve6VWN-oH0q) is a platformer with nice retro-style graphic.
 As far as i understood from watching, it's a bit like [Joust](https://en.wikipedia.org/wiki/Joust_(video_game))
  * [Fly Wrench](http://www.flywrench.com/) was constantly played, seems to be a bit like [Thrust](https://en.wikipedia.org/wiki/Thrust_(video_game))
  * [PacaPong](http://kingpenguin.itch.io/pacapong) is a cross-breed of PacMan and Pong.
 I played it once.
- * [Robotron 64](http://www.mobygames.com/game/n64/robotron-64) was also played by me once but i lost very quickly.
+ * [Robotron 64](http://www.mobygames.com/game/n64/robotron-64) was also played by me once but I lost very quickly.
 You control a mario-like figure and shoot at hostile sprites. movement is restricted into 4 cardinal directions.

 # Summary

 [Zam spielen](http://zamspielen.tumblr.com/) is a nice opportunity to mix and mengle with the small, but fine community of game devs and game enthusiasts in Vienna.
 See you there next time!

-other links aoubt this event:
+other links about this event:

   * [Biertaucherpodcast 221](http://spielend-programmieren.at/de:podcast:biertaucher:2015:221) german language Podcast about zamspielen. including interview Josef Wiesner
   * [ZamSpielen Facebook group](https://www.facebook.com/zamspielen)